kotianrakshith/AzureProj3/README.md

 Then you can add your user for docker group(This may not be needed, but if you use different user it is helpful)

-'sudo usermod -aG docker $USER'
+`sudo usermod -aG docker $USER`

-Then reload the session using command: 'newgrp docker'
+Then reload the session using command: `newgrp docker`

 ![](/readmeimages/Images/Aspose.Words.c66ae028-478c-44e6-9bf2-5ceed97b39a7.035.png)